m0zh1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody adds execution permission to owner, group, and others 8-James_Bond sets permission to 007
-9-John_Doe sets file mode to rwxr-x-wx
-Set mode of file 'hello' the same as 'olleh'
+9-John_Doe sets file mode to rwxr-x-wx 10-mirror_permissions Set mode of file 'hello' the same as 'olleh' [master 1725dd0] Sets the mode using --refence flag
+ 2 files changed, 3 insertions(+)
+ create mode 100755 0x01-shell_permissions/10-mirror_permissions
+11-directories_permissions adds execute permission to all subdirs of the current di owner, group and others - Regular files arent changed